-Advanced Econometrics: Time Series Models
+Advanced Econometrics: Nonlinear Models

-Advanced Economic Theory I
+Advanced Economic Theory II

-Advanced Macroeconomic Theory I
+Advanced Macroeconomic Theory II

 Behavioral Economics Workshop

-Seminar led by different guest professors each week to discuss their current research in the field of Behavioral Economics.
+Seminar led by different guest professors each week to discuss their current research in the field of Behavioral Economics

 Civitas Foundation Finance Seminar